1. Our first agent-based evolutionary model

 Our personal opinion is that this decision is best made case by case, taking into account the objectives and constraints of the whole modelling exercise in the specific context at hand.
 Our hope is that, after reading this book, you will be prepared to make these decisions by yourself in any specific situation you may encounter.

 The dynamics of many evolutionary models strongly depend on the number of agents in the population.
-Can you guess how the population size affects the dynamics of the “imitate-the-better-realization” revision protocol with noise in the Rock-Paper-Scissors game?
+Can you guess how the population size affects the dynamics of the imitate-if-better decision rule with noise in the Rock-Paper-Scissors game?
 In this section we will implement the possibility of changing the population size at runtime, a feature that will greatly facilitate the exploration of this question.

 3. Description of the model